 While most people agree that 1.2% is not an ideal, the data raises valuable questions about the giving of Catholics.
 If 1.2% is low, what are we measuring this by?
-By the biblical 10%, known as the "tithe"?
-Does the Catholic Church teach tithing, or is there a strong tradition of tithing?
+By the biblical 10%, known as the “tithe”?
+Does the Catholic Church teach tithing?
+Is there a strong tradition of tithing in Catholic history?
 If not, what is a proper Catholic approach to giving?
 How can we cultivate a disposition of stewardship?

-Part of the problem here - at least in the United States - comes from allowing the larger Protestant culture to define our terms for us, which inevitably happens by osmosis.
+Part of the problem here—at least in the United States—comes from allowing the larger Protestant culture to define our terms for us, which inevitably happens by osmosis.
 For a Protestant, tithing is simply giving to the church.
-What is placed in the collection basket on Sunday is the "tithe."
-In some Protestant sects, a "tithe" may also refer to money that is given to charitable causes, but other denominations distinguish giving to the church from other forms of giving.
-All generally refer to the offerings given for the support of the minister and the infrastructure of the church as "tithing", though.
+Whatever is placed in the collection basket on Sunday is the “tithe.”
+In some Protestant sects, a “tithe” may also refer to money that is given to charitable causes, but other denominations distinguish giving to the church from other charitable of giving.
+Despite the differences, all generally refer to the offerings given for the support of the minister and the infrastructure of the church as “tithing.”